 Sarai x LA: Capture All

-This opportunity is contextualised and grounded in Sarai’s pioneering work on critical questions of media and information, urbanism, infrastructure, media archaeology, data and law, the commons, and the public domain in South Asia, and in Liquid Architecture’s ongoing research project ‘Machine Listening, a curriculum’, a critical platform for writing, interviews, music and artworks investigating the dystopian and utopian effects of algorithmic, machinic, networked and technologised listening on our social and political lives.
+This project is contextualised by Sarai’s pioneering work on media and information, urbanism, infrastructure, media archaeology, data and law, the commons, and the public domain in South Asia, and in Liquid Architecture’s ongoing research projects, including ‘Machine Listening’, a constantly evolving platform investigating the effects of algorithmic, machinic, networked and technologised listening on our social and political lives.

-The Capture All program extends and departs from Sarai and Liquid Architecture’s work via research curators Laura McLean (Liquid Architecture) and Mehak Sawhney’s (Sarai) interests in forms of sonic capture in settler-colonial and post-colonial contexts.
-Capture All will consider Australia and India’s complex relationships to coloniality and extraction, and contemporary sonic transformations across physical and digital spaces in both countries.
-Within these contexts, we are interested in the ways user data is extracted, exploited, monetised, and used to govern user behaviour.
-Equally we are also interested in public and private sound; evolving uses of mobile phones and social media; uses of voice interfaces, biometrics, and sonic databases; forms of forensic listening; the economics of data-labour and listening-labour; the production and politics of artificial intelligence; music cultures and streaming; new acoustic ecologies; and sound and listening as modes of evasion and resistance.
+Led by research curators Laura McLean (Liquid Architecture) and Mehak Sawhney (Sarai), Capture All considers Australia and India’s complex relationships to coloniality and extraction across physical and digital spaces.
+We are interested in; how sonic data is extracted, exploited, monetised, and used to govern user behavior; the thresholds of public and private sound, mobile phones and social media, voice interfaces, biometrics, and sonic databases; forensic listening; the economics of data-labour and listening-labour; streaming music cultures; new acoustic ecologies; and sonic modes of evasion and resistance.

-In the midst of the profound mediatisation and turbulence of interpersonal relations - particularly in the wake of pandemic-induced lockdowns that have altered our online and offline, local and global engagements - this project aims to critically inhabit so-called ‘immaterial’ spaces and consider the value and agency of our online and offline togetherness.
+In the midst of the profound mediatisation of interpersonal relations, collapsing distinctions between online and offline, local and global engagements - this project sets out to critically inhabit ‘immaterial’ spaces and consider the value and agency of our online and offline togetherness.